scholarslab/makerwiki/projects/sun-arduino.md

 * Do the calculation of states **once** and then iterate through all the lights, updating them accoording to their group.

 # The Final Product
 Now I know I give Dan a hard time throughout this process for making me do all the work, but I will say, the final product would not have been very special at all without his work.
 He did an amazing job 3D printing/painting all the dungeon tiles and assembling the whole thing on the board with dry-ice fog.
 Its a little hard to see the exact colors of the orb in the low light, but this is a great view of the epic battle our characters faced.
+[That's me in the background of the video :) ]

 ![29829868 871030426401857 1564642725 O](/uploads/arduino-sun-project/29829868-871030426401857-1564642725-o.jpg "29829868 871030426401857 1564642725 O")